pierrejay/radiomanager-lib-dev/README.md

 ### Encryption Approach

-The encryption approach is pragmatic, based on end-to-end encryption using a shared key established during pairing.
+The encryption approach is pragmatic, based on end-to-end encryption using a shared secret established between two nodes during the pairing process.
 The aim is to implement basic security measures in order to prevent eavesdropping and impersonation (even without knowing the key, an attacker could replay a message to execute an action at will if communicating with an industrial equipment for example).
-No serious measures are implemented to prevent an attacker from having access to the hardware (no secure element, keys stored in plain text in memory), but as long as hardware remains physically safe, communication should remain secure and only vulnerable to jamming.
+No serious measures are implemented to prevent the consequences of an attacker getting access to the hardware (no secure element, keys stored in plain text in memory), but as long as hardware remains physically safe, communication should remain secure and only vulnerable to jamming.

 ### Future Plans